dkessner/jos2024/slides.md

 - The cone is tangent to the sphere at the points of contact

-- Two spheres determine a unique plane that is tangent to both
+- Two spheres determine the angle of the plane that is tangent to both

 - Two tangent theorem: